Three ways to wrap - getting started¶

 fib1.fibin Python is very similar to using

 FIBin Fortran.
-However, using in situ output arguments in Python indicates a poor style as there is no safety mechanism in Python with respect to wrong argument types.
-When using Fortran or C, compilers naturally discover any type mismatches during compile time but in Python the types must be checked in runtime.
-So, using in situ output arguments in Python may cause difficult to find bugs, not to mention that the codes will be less readable when all required type checks are implemented.
+However, using in situ output arguments in Python is poor style, as there are no safety mechanisms in Python to protect against wrong argument types.
+When using Fortran or C, compilers discover any type mismatches during the compilation process, but in Python the types must be checked at runtime.
+Consequently, using in situ output arguments in Python may lead to difficult to find bugs, not to mention the fact that the codes will be less readable when all required type checks are implemented.

-Though the demonstrated way of wrapping Fortran routines to Python is very straightforward, it has several drawbacks (see the comments above).
-These drawbacks are due to the fact that there is no way that F2PY can determine what is the actual intention of one or the other argument, is it input or output argument, or both, or something else.
-So, F2PY conservatively assumes that all arguments are input arguments by default.
+Though the approach to wrapping Fortran routines for Python discussed so far is very straightforward, it has several drawbacks (see the comments above).
+The drawbacks are due to the fact that there is no way for F2PY to determine the actual intention of the arguments; that is there is ambiguity in distinguishing between input and output arguments.
+Consequently, F2PY assumes that all arguments are input arguments by default.

-However, there are ways (see below) how to “teach” F2PY about the true intentions (among other things) of function arguments; and then F2PY is able to generate more Pythonic (more explicit, easier to use, and less error prone) wrappers to Fortran functions.
+However, there are ways (see below) to remove this ambiguity by “teaching” F2PY about the true intentions of function arguments, and F2PY is then able to generate more explicit, easier to use, and less error prone wrappers for Fortran functions.

 The smart way¶

-Let’s apply the steps of wrapping Fortran functions to Python one by one.
+Let us apply the steps for wrapping Fortran functions to Python one by one.

 First, we create a signature file from